Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse3_dipoles.md

     sumsq = sum((topo_observed-topo_modelled).^2)./sum(topo_observed.^2);

-The value we have obtained for sumsq does not mean much, unless it is compared to the sumsq obtained for a fitted model with different parameters (i.e. a dipole at another location and or with different orientation).
+The value we have obtained for sumsq does not mean much, unless it is compared to the sumsq obtained for a fitted model with different parameters (i.e., a dipole at another location and or with different orientation).

 > Model a dipole at location [-5 5 4], estimate the dipole moment given the observed data, and compute the relative sum of squared differences.
 Compare this to the value obtained above.
 Is the model fit better or worse?

 # 3 Finding the optimal model

 Now we know how to model the observed data using the leadfields created for one or more dipoles with a prespecified location, and we know how to quantify the goodness-of-fit between the modelled and observed data.
 Next, we need to consider the strategies that can be used to find the optimal model.
 Since the leadfields are non-linear functions of the parameters, there is no easy analytic solution to this problem.
 Therefore, the implicit strategy is to sample the parameter space, and to quantify for each setting of the parameters the goodness-of-fit.
 The parameter settings yielding the best model fit are selected.
 Typically, it does not make sense to just start placing dipoles at random locations and to hope that you will find the model with the best overall fit (out of all possible models.
 Particularly, when more than one dipole is assumed, the number of potential combinations of locations quickly explodes, and becomes unmanageable.
 However, in the single dipole case this seems to be a reasonable strategy.
-Under the assumption that the error landscape (i.e. 1 – goodness-of-fit expressed as a function of dipole location) is relatively smooth, one can sample the total set of possible source locations on a 3-dimensional grid of equally spaced dipole locations, and select the location that yields the smallest error.
+Under the assumption that the error landscape (i.e., 1 – goodness-of-fit expressed as a function of dipole location) is relatively smooth, one can sample the total set of possible source locations on a 3-dimensional grid of equally spaced dipole locations, and select the location that yields the smallest error.
 From this location, one could start a non-linear search to find a final solution.
 After these exercises

 -   You will understand the concept of the error function